What Is Wrong With the MTA — and How Could It Get Fixed?

 One way to deal with the pressure on the subways would be to improve our surface transportation system: better and more reliable buses.
 The city is a huge player on that.
 The city brings in land use — control of the streets and zoning.
 The city provides financial resources: If the MTA needs supplemental funding to improve a station, the city — which is in pretty decent financial shape right now — could potentially provide resources to make that happen.
 But if there’s no dialogue, why’s the city going to do that?
 So [the mayor and the governor] need to listen to each other.
 If New York City doesn’t work, everybody in New York will pay a price.

-And yet, to use a very cliché analogy — it seems the MTA has become the third rail for New York’s leaders.
+And yet, to use a very cliché analogy, it seems the MTA has become the third rail for New York’s leaders.
 Why does it seem no one is willing to touch it?

 Because it’s so political.
 Politicians are concerned about overpromising.
 We didn’t get here overnight and we can’t all of a sudden turn around the whole system.
 There are things to do that will help to improve things in the short term, but the larger issues — the infrastructure backlog, signaling upgrades, bottlenecks in the system — those are going to be longer-term investments.